TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-alertcrud-metric.md

 **Note:** If you configured the guest metrics to be collected into a Log Analytics workspace, these metrics will appear under the Log Analytics workspace resource.
 Follow the steps to [configure a metric alert for logs](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-metric-logs#configuring-metric-alert-for-logs).

-2. If you cannot find metrics for a resource type, [check if the resource type is supported with metric alerts](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-metric-near-real-time).
+2. If you cannot find metrics for a resource type, [check if the resource type is supported with metric alerts](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-metric-near-real-time)

-3. If you are looking to alert on a custom metric, make sure that the metric is already being reported, as you cannot define an alert rule on a custom metric that doesn't yet exist.
+3. If you are looking to alert on a custom metric, make sure that the metric is already being reported, as you cannot define an alert rule on a custom metric that doesn't yet exist

 4. If you are looking to alert on [specific dimension values of a metric](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-metric-overview#using-dimensions), but cannot find these values, please note the following: